tomoya/lgcommander/README.md

 It can be used for gaining access to hidden menus and modes.

 ## Supported models:
 Lg has released two TV remote control apps for android smartphones in Google Play app store; each with a list of supported models.
 One for 2012 models and the other for some earlier models.
-If your TV is not on those lists, it may not ba controllable through a network connection and these scripts may not work for you.
+If your TV is not on those lists, it may not be controllable through a network connection and these scripts may not work for you.

 ## To use it you need:
 A PC, with python 3.x installed, connected to the same network as your Lg TV.